nikolay-turpitko/my-fedora-silverblue/README.md

 # Custom installation of `Fedora Silverblue`

+TL;DR; This project contains custom anaconda kickstarter configuration, post-installation scripts, personal configuration files and instructions to automate initial setup of Fedora Silverblue with Sway, Gopass and my personal preferences and personal projects.
+You may use it on your own discretion, but check everything twice.

 ## Using kickstarter file during installation

 To use kickstarter preset file, it should be available for target system.